blackfirefly000/AIBackup2/README.md

 # INSTALLATION | REQUIREMENTS | PREVIEWS | DOWNLOAD | HOW TO USE:

 * **INSTALLATION:**
-    * Drag "AIBackup2" to your server resources folder
+    * Drag "AIBackup2" folder into your server resources folder
     * Add "start AIBackup2" to your server.cfg

 * **REQUIREMENTS:**